apohl79/audiogridder/README.md

 1. Install the PKG (includes server and plugin binaries)
 2. Run your DAW and insert the AudioGridder plugin
-3. Add your server endpoint(s) by clicking the server icon (this needs to be done only once, as the server settings will be shared with new plugin instances)
+3. Add your server endpoint(s) (IP or DNS name) by clicking the server icon (this needs to be done only once, as the server settings will be shared with new plugin instances)<br/>**Note:** Server and client have to be able to directly reach each other.
+This is because the server will have to connect the client at initialization time.
 4. Add remote plugins

 <p align="center">